Camera Connection and Usage

 Loading...

-- Click on Settings, select Camera, and then click Add Camera
+- Click Settings, select Camera, then click Add Camera

 Loading...

-- Enter a name you prefer and click Save
+- Enter a name of your choice and click Save

 Loading...